neilkatin/lah-cert-positions-guide/source/incident-commander.md

 ## Immediate Actions \(within first hour\)

-* Open the ARK \(Code 237890\) and retrieve the Incident Commander Plastic Bin, which will define material locations and ARK setup process & sequence.
+* Open the ARK and retrieve the Incident Commander Plastic Bin, which will define material locations and ARK setup process & sequence.

 * Put on the Incident Commander vest and review the job description.